Emadmasroor/emadmasroor.github.io/_pages/about.md

 news: false  # includes a list of news items

 current_teaching: true # includes current_teaching in homepage
-current_courses: false # false: current teaching displays there is no teaching.
+current_courses: true  # false: current teaching displays there is no teaching.
 True: current teaching displays publications in teaching_lecturer.bib with "current=true"

 selected_papers: true # includes a list of papers in publications_journal.bib marked as "selected={true}"